perryjoy/Shopping-Mall-Maps/README.md

   1) Use only english and past tense.
   2) Use Upper chars in the beginning.
   3) Single reason for commit.
-  4) Write in the end of commit name strinng"AB#* ticket number *"
+  4) Write in the end of commit name strinng"AB#* ticket number *".

   Commit example:
   ```
   Created commit rules AB#30
   ```
   or
   ```
   Ball disappearing bug fixed AB#12
   ```
+  That creates link to your commit in azure boards.

   ### Code rules:
   *Discussion -> Code -> Test -> Review -> Done*